RobbeNeirynck/asklepios-longitudinal-organ-proteomic-clocks/README.md

 This project is covered under the MIT License.

 ## Citation
-If you use this code or data in your research, please cite our preprint:
+If you use this code in your research, please cite our preprint:

 ```bibtex
 @article{Neirynck2026,